cVarun26/WeatherApplication/README.md

 ## Alerting system

  - Configured a an alerting system using the JavaMailSender annotation which sends an email to a pre-existing email account whenever the user configured temperature threshold is breached in the respectively configured city.
+ - The credentials for the pre-exisiting :- email - johndoe260703@gmail.com
+   password - johndoe1234

+### MAKE SURE TO RUN THE BACKEND WHILE RUNNING THE REACT APP